basalt-rs/basalt/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for basalt
+about: Suggest an idea for Basalt
 title: ''
 labels: enhancement
 assignees: ''